VittorioPisapia/Shared-control-of-a-teleoperated-echographic-probe/README.md

 Join us in shaping the future of robotic healthcare!

 ## How to run the code
-1. Install the dependancies
+1. Install the dependancies (Simulink 3D Animation)
-2. Set the CoppeliaSim scene
+2. Set the CoppeliaSim scene and set as **Dynamic engine** 'Bullet 2.78'
 3. Run `main.m`placed in `MATLAB_code`

+   Unfortunately, there is a known bug when running MATLAB code simultenously with Coppeliasim during the inizialization of transmission channels for the datas.
+The very first run will always fail, resulting in a error in Coppeliasim.
+To overcome this problem, it is possible to simply terminate the simulation in both MATLAB and Coppeliasim and rerun the simulation.